ErpNetDocs/tech/modules/logistics/wms/composite-products/control-levels.md

 Requires all products to be scanned again.

-When executing the Kit/Dekit line, the app shows a screen, where the worker must scan all components of the kit.
+When executing the Kit/Dekit line, the app shows a screen, where the workers must scan all components of the kit.
 The component products and product quantities must exactly match those in the composite product's definition, otherwise the system will not activate the Finish button and the line could not be fulfilled.

 ![Level 0](pictures/level0.png)